Mastermind (song): Release and reception

 Republic Records released Midnights on October 21, 2022; "Mastermind" is number 13 on the track listing and serves as standard edition's closing track.
 Swift included "Mastermind" on the set list of her sixth headlining concert tour, the Eras Tour (2023–2024).
 "Mastermind" peaked within the top 20 of singles charts in Australia (12), Canada (12), the Philippines (13), Singapore (14), and Malaysia (18); and further debuted in Portugal (33), Vietnam (33), Lithuania (51), the Czech Republic (52), Sweden (56), Slovakia (62), and Spain (80).
 On the Billboard Global 200, all 13 tracks of the standard edition debuted inside the top-15 of the chart simultaneously; "Mastermind" was at number 13.
 In the United States, it peaked at number 13 on the Billboard Hot 100.
-"Mastermind" received certifications in Australia (platinum), Canada (gold), and the United Kingdom (silver).
+"Mastermind" received certifications in Australia (platinum), Canada (gold), and the United Kingdom (gold).

 Music critics gave "Mastermind" positive reviews, focusing on the songwriting.
 Mikael Wood of the Los Angeles Times picked "Mastermind" as an album highlight.
 He praised the "intricate rhythm" of the lyrics for conjecturing an "indelible picture" and, citing the lyric "If you fail to plan, you plan to fail", wrote: "Only Swift could make a self-help slogan sound like a fairy tale."
 Caramanica also selected the track as a standout on Midnights for portraying Swift's self-observation about her image.
 For Mylrae, the song displays Swift's songwriting at its most candid.
 Paste's Ellen Johnston said the track was "gratifying", Esquire's Alan Light complimented it as "breathtaking", and Beats Per Minute described it as a "luxuriously sexual and clever song" with "striking" lyricism.
 Light favorably compared the confessional vulnerability of "Mastermind" to the "defensive, reactive" sentiments of Swift's 2017 single "Look What You Made Me Do" and described the development between the two songs as a "breakthrough".

 Other critics also praised the production.
 In Vulture, Nate Jones highlighted the lyrics as either "parody masquerading as confession" or "confession masquerading as parody" and praised the synth production in the pre-chorus.
 Ludovic Hunter-Tilney from the Financial Times lauded Swift's vocals for switching "between cool self-possession and enraptured transport".
 Billboard's Jason Lipshutz ranked "Mastermind" third out of 13 Midnights album tracks.
 He said that the song was both "ornately constructed" and "brilliantly self-effacing".